 Lorch Monastery:

-Lorch Monastery sits on a ridge in the scenic Rems valley, located between Stuttgart and Aalen.
+Lorch Monastery sits on a ridge in the scenic Rems Valley, located between Stuttgart and Aalen.

 The extensive complex with its characteristic surrounding wall reflects the impressive heritage of the once-powerful Staufer family.